When it comes to Education and Technology, “Efficiency” is not the point

 I’m not sure I was very persuasive, and as a parent who is also looking down the barrel of paying tuition for our son next year, I share a lot of my brother-my-law’s feelings on this.

-20 thoughts on “When it comes to Education and Technology, “Efficiency” is not the point”
+20 Replies to “When it comes to Education and Technology, “Efficiency” is not the point”

 1. I’m glad you mentioned content at the end.
 I think content delivery has definitely become more efficient, though it has taken a lot of investment to get us to that point.
 Any parent sending their kid to college these days has to wonder about value for money.
 I think you have to make the case that whatever we do to the kid in college will make him or her better equipped for the realities of modern life.